bitlayer-org/bitlayer-org.github.io/README.md

 ```

 ## Preview locally
-make sure you have node, python and npm installed on your system
+just skip this step if preview locally is not needed.

-skip this step if preview locally is not needed.
+make sure you have node, python and npm installed on your system.

 ```bash
 cd bitlayer-org.github.io